tonis2/kelbas/README.md

 ## Features

-* Small, less than 1kb
+* Small, less than 1KB minified.
-* Includes multiple render possibilites
+* Includes multiple render possibilites.
-  (as SVG, fragment, regular Dom).
+  (as SVG, Fragment, regular Dom).
 * Fast
-* Super easy to use
+* Use JSX like syntax without bundling

 ## How to use